jacurtis813/presentation-workflow/README.md

 34. Use the new css file to style the menu overlay, known as the hamburger menu.
 35. Complete all of the base styling for the menu 'look-alike' icon.
 Using only css rather than the js and jquery.
 CSS TRICKS
 36. Test and run all the code that has been created.
 Save all changes.
+37. Continue the styling for the menu section.
+Complete the second stage of styling for the menu toggler.
+38. Create the styles for the hamburger navigation.
+Continue on with stage three.